alpal923/alpal923.github.io/_posts/2023-11-29-viking-data-scraping.md

 ```

 Please note that this dataset is in Swedish.
 To see my process of translating it, please see my Google Translation API post.

+## Conclusion

+This was such a fun way to use Selenium to grab my own data!
+It seemed for a while like I had bit off more than I could chew, but I was able to get there eventually.
+I'd like to repurpose some of this code to see what other museums will let me scrape their data for more analysis!

 ## Code Repo